Saved Results

 Population:

-Adults age 65 or older with stage I-III breast cancer receiving chemotherapy
+Adults age 65 years or older with stage I-III breast cancer receiving neoadjuvant or adjuvant chemotherapy

 Factors:

-Stage, Anthracycline use, Treatment duration, Hemoglobin, Liver function, Falls, Walking limitation, Social support
+Stage, Anthracycline-containing regimen, Treatment duration, Hemoglobin, Liver function, Falls, Walking more than one mile, Crisis-advice social support

 Reference: